 - Coat the inside, outside, handles, and lids of your pans with a thin layer of oil of your choice

 - Line your oven with aluminum foil, or a large tray to catch the dripping grease.
 Placing the cookware face down on the top rack of the oven allows excess oil to come off and not leave the iron sticky

-- Heat at 350 degrees, or more, until the iron smokes – approximate an hour
+- Heat at 350 degrees, or more, until the iron smokes – approximately an hour

 - Remove the pot, pan, skillet, or Dutch oven from the oven and let cool